-We will collect data on the pupil’s cognitive functioning (e.g. memory, attention, language understanding), behavioural symptoms (e.g. anxiety and hyperactivity), use of mobile phones and wireless technologies, and lifestyle.
-We might ask schools for information from the pupil’s educational record.
-Imperial College will ensure the research complies fully with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+We will collect data on the pupil’s cognitive functioning (e.g. memory, attention, intelligence), mental health symptoms (e.g. depression and anxiety), use of mobile phones and wireless technologies, and lifestyle.
+We will also collect urine and saliva samples to analyse biomarkers and genetic information related to mental illness.
+Imperial College will ensure the research complies fully with the GDPR Regulations (EU DPA 2018).
 All individually identifiable data will be dealt with in the strictest confidence.
-Data will be stored long-term on a secure computer network at Imperial College.
+Data will be stored long-term on a secure computer network at Imperial College London.
 Study results will be published following independent scientific peer review but no data individually identifying pupils or their schools will ever be published.

 Study findings will be published in peer reviewed scientific journals.
-Key findings will also be shared with pupils, parents, and schools via newsletters and the study website.
-At the end of the study we will hold a presentation evening of study findings for all head teachers of participating schools and stakeholders, with live video feed via the study website for parents and pupils.
+Key findings will also be shared with staff and pupils via newsletters and the study website.

 The best way to contact us is by emailing: firstname.lastname@example.org.
 We can then arrange a follow-up call with a member of the research team if needed.